 In this article I’m going to show you a quick tip on how to achieve cantilever brake centering.

-Because one of the brakes was constantly rubbing against the rim I even tried swapping the spring, thinking a weak spring might the cause.
+Because one of the brakes was constantly rubbing against the rim I even tried swapping the spring, thinking a weak spring might be the cause.

 Step 1.
 Figuring out the issue with the off-center cantilever brakes